ENG517/Procedure/RavindranH/p-possystem-performsale.md

 > **Note:** *Dine-In* is selected by default.
 Tap **Dine-In** to switch to *Takeaway* if the customer prefers.

-4.2 Select a product category to view its items.

-**Example:** Select **Foods** to view all food items.
+4.2 Select a product category to view the items associated with it. **Example:** Select **Foods** to view all food items.

 ![Order](./assets/images/screenshots/Figure%205.jpeg)
 *Figure 5.
 The order screen displaying product categories and products*

-4.3 Scroll through the order screen to select the item you want.
+4.3 Scroll through the order screen to select the item ordered by the customer.

 > **Note:** If you do not see the item on the screen, click **Search Products** at the top.

-4.4 Select the item the customer wants to order.
+4.4 Click on the item to select it.**Example:** Bacon Burger.

-**Example:** Bacon Burger.
 If sides or add-ons are available, a pop-up appears.

 ![Addon](./assets/images/screenshots/Figure%206.jpeg)